 Who should come?

-Lutherans and others interested in seeing the Church (meaning all churches) become more welcoming, supportive and inclusive of lgbt persons.
+Lutherans and others interested in seeing faith communities become more welcoming, supportive and inclusive of LGBT persons.
 This could include:

 - Lay leaders